JuditKaramazov/karamaBlog/content/articles/2024-05-15-mergeos/index.md

 ## Check out & contribute

 Head over to GitHub for more information, and feel free to take a peek into the code.
-If you [find any bugs](https://github.com/JuditKaramazov/mergeOS/issues/new?assignees=&labels=%F0%9F%91%80+needs+triage%2C%F0%9F%90%9B+bug&projects=&template=bug_report.yml&title=Bug%3A+) or [further improvements](https://github.com/JuditKaramazov/mergeOS/issues/new?assignees=&labels=%F0%9F%91%80+needs+triage%2C%F0%9F%92%A1+feature&projects=&template=feature_request.yml&title=Feature%3A+), remember to report it just so that I can keep these themes as functional and balanced as possible.
+If you [find any bugs](https://github.com/JuditKaramazov/mergeOS/issues/new?assignees=&labels=%F0%9F%91%80+needs+triage%2C%F0%9F%90%9B+bug&projects=&template=bug_report.yml&title=Bug%3A+) or [further improvements](https://github.com/JuditKaramazov/mergeOS/issues/new?assignees=&labels=%F0%9F%91%80+needs+triage%2C%F0%9F%92%A1+feature&projects=&template=feature_request.yml&title=Feature%3A+), remember to report it just so that I can keep this app as functional and balanced as possible.

 <p class="content-download">
     <a class="icon-github btn btn-primary" href="https://github.com/JuditKaramazov/mergeOS">GitHub</a>